gjfelix/IsletLab/readme.md

 ### Isletlab Project

-This software is lecensed under the GPL V3 Open Source Licence
+This software is licensed under the GPL V3 Open Source Licence

 Project created by: